bbanting/budgettool/README.md

     - tag+tag tag !tag tag+!tag
     - ! and + are reserved and cant be used in tag names
 - [ ] Make a consistent API for display module
-- [ ] Truncate header and footer or give true line height
+- [x] Truncate header and footer or give true line height
 - [ ] Allow for very large amount of page numbers
-- [ ] Solve problem of when to clear buffer
+- [x] Solve problem of when to clear buffer
+- [ ] Make min and max page height

 ## Notes